renderedtext/semaphore-docs-new/source/docs/caching-between-builds.md

 category: The Semaphore platform
 ---

 Installing application dependencies can take significant amount of time so we cache them to make your build time shorter.
-Currently we cache directories for Rails and Node.js projects by default.
+Currently we cache directories for Ruby, Node.js and Clojure projects by default.
 Check list below for complete list of cached directories.

 ```
 .bundle